Vivek-04022001/documentation/plone.app.dexterity/advanced/defaults.md

     return context.getId()
 ```

-It is possible to provide different default values depending on the type of context, a request layer, the type of form, or the type of widget used.
+It's possible to provide different default values depending on the type of context, a request layer, the type of form, or the type of widget used.
 See the [z3c.form](https://z3cform.readthedocs.io/en/latest/advanced/validator.html#look-up-value-from-default-adapter) documentation for more details.

 We'll cover creating custom forms later in this manual.